 Q: What is the price of lemon salt in India?

-A: Lemon salt is widely available and very affordable.
+A: It is widely available and very affordable.
 A standard 100g pack of food-grade lemon salt (citric acid / nimbu ka saat) typically costs between ₹30 to ₹80, depending on the brand and retailer.
 Popular brands like Surya, Weikfield, and various local suppliers offer reliable food-grade quality.
 Bulk packs of 250g to 500g offer better value for regular users.

 Q: Does lemon salt expire?

 A: Citric acid is inherently stable and does not spoil in the way organic foods do.
 A sealed pack has a shelf life of two to three years.
 Once opened, store in an airtight container away from moisture and direct sunlight.
-If it forms hard clumps, it has absorbed moisture but is still safe — break it up and use it normally.

 Q: Can children drink lemon salt water?